Stavo343/HebrewAnki/readme.md

 ### Starting a new deck
 Download the distribution zip file from the latest release and unzip the file.

-Open the unzipped folder and run the HebrewAnki.Distributable.exe file.
+Open the unzipped folder and run the HebrewAnki.Distributable.exe file (you may have to add it as an exception to your antivirus software).

 For your first use, select No for uploading an existing collection.